scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 > [!NOTE]
 > For optimal results following any configuration edits, it is recommended to perform an NVRAM reset.  [^9]

+> [!NOTE]
+> The following is my kext configuration order.
+It's essential to use kexts tailored to your hardware and macOS version.
+Keep them updated and maintain a backup of your working configuration to ensure system stability.

 ![Desktop Screenshot](Images/kext-config.png)